music-suite/music-suite/src/TypeErrors.md

 ### Don't panic

-It is *not* necessary to understand everything going on in the types.
+It is not necessary to understand *everything* going on in the types, but a general idea of what they mean is very helpful.

 ### Fix the types